Adroiti/docs-for-code-review-tools/checkstyle-AvoidEscapedUnicodeCharacters.md

-Pattern: Use of unicode escape
+Pattern: Use of Unicode escape

 Issue: -